 If you have asked yourself this question one too many times, take solace in the fact you are not alone.
 An examination of surveys completed by teachers and teens indicate that 13 percent of middle and high schoolers are regularly skipping school.
 In addition, rates of unexcused absences are consistently higher in urban areas where race, poverty, crime and lack of qualified teachers fuel chronic truancy among troubled teens.

 Parents are often surprised at the reasons kids give for skipping school.
 In most cases, teen truancy is not because they are bored or unmotivated.
-In fact, one of the leading causes of unexcused absences before and during the COVID-19 pandemic is bullying.
+In fact, one of the leading causes of teens skipping school and class before and during the COVID-19 pandemic is bullying.

 According to the National Center for Educational Statistics, 20 percent of students of all ages report being bullied at school.
 The most common method of bullying involved being called names, being insulted and being the target of rumors.
 Five percent of students say they have been shoved, tripped and pushed.
 Most bullying incidents happen in school hallways or stairwells (43 percent).
 Fifteen percent of students say they are bullied via text or on a social media site.